Johnny Depp says he felt ‘blinding hurt’ when he read Amber Heard op-ed

 Johnny Depp says he felt ‘blinding hurt’ when he read Amber Heard op-ed before being dropped from ‘Pirates’

+Reading op-ed felt ‘like somebody had hit me in the back of the head with a 2x4,’ Depp says

-Johnny Depp said in court that he felt “blinding hurt” when he read Amber Heard’s op-ed before being dropped from the Pirates of the Caribbean franchise.
+Johnny Depp said in court that he felt a “blinding hurt” when he read Amber Heard’s op-ed before being dropped from the Pirates of the Caribbean franchise.

 The defamation trial between Mr Depp and Ms Heard began on Monday 11 April in Fairfax, Virginia following Mr Depp’s lawsuit against his ex-wife in March 2019.
 Mr Depp is arguing that she defamed him in a December 2018 op-ed published in The Washington Post titled “I spoke up against sexual violence — and faced our culture’s wrath.
 That has to change”.

-Mr Depp said he felt a “blinding hurt” and that it “was like somebody had hit me in the back of the head with a 2x4” when he read Ms Heard’s op-ed.
+Mr Depp said in court on Monday that it “was like somebody had hit me in the back of the head with a 2x4” when he read Ms Heard’s op-ed.

 In her 2018 op-ed, Ms Heard wrote that “like many women, I had been harassed and sexually assaulted by the time I was of college age.
 But I kept quiet — I did not expect filing complaints to bring justice.
 And I didn’t see myself as a victim”.